libxml-raku/LibXML-raku/doc/RelaxNG.md

         try { $rngschema->validate( $doc ); };

     This function allows one to validate a (parsed) document against the given RelaxNG schema.
 The argument of this function should be an LibXML::Document object.
-If this function succeeds, it will return 0, otherwise it will die() and report the errors found.
-Because of this validate() should be always evaluated.
+If this function succeeds, it will return True, otherwise it will throw, reporting the found.
+Because of this validate() should be always be execute in a `try` block or in the scope of a `CATCH` block.

   * is-valid